Homemade Applesauce with no sugar added is delicious and simple. Whether chunky or smooth, it’s a guaranteed hit with the entire family.

 I think it’s safe to say that my kids could LIVE off of apples – and especially applesauce.
 With six kids that love them, it’s something that I feel like I’m constantly buying.

 We wanted to give it a go at trying a homemade version that wasn’t so full of sugar and ended up making a recipe that has been made three times now in the last week (no joke).
 With the help of some yummy apples and SPLENDA® Naturals Stevia Sweetener, we made a delicious applesauce recipe that has already been deemed a family-favorite.
+It tastes delish in our mini applesauce muffins.

 This particular recipe was easy and tasty, but I especially loved that it wasn’t packed full of sugar.
 Even the hubby decided he wanted some and made his own batch the other day.
 He agreed it was better than any store bought version and couldn’t believe it didn’t have any sugar.
 The no sugar added apple juice and SPLENDA® Stevia Sweetener added the perfect amount of sweetness to this recipe.